razshare/catpaw/docs/Stores.md

 Stores are observable objects that contain a value.

-Each store has a `->subscribe()` method which allows the execution of a _callable_ whenever the value of the store changes, this callable provides the new value of the store as a parameter.
+Each store has a `subscribe()` method which allows the execution of a _callable_ whenever the value of the store changes, this callable provides the new value of the store as a parameter.

 Stores can be of 2 types: